Marx & Engels in Manchester

-Meet: Friedrich Engels statue, HOME arts centre.
+Meet: Engels statue, HOME.

 Hugely entertaining, informative and intriguing, this tour has been devised by Ed Glinert, author of Penguin’s The Manchester Compendium and many other tomes published by the cream of British publishers, who has been hacking away at the coal-face of local politics for 35 years, including a stint at the heart of one of the most sinister Trotskyite cells Hulme ever witnessed.